 Test your archery and clay shooting skills (or try it out for the first time) at Wild Estate.
 This amazing venue is so much more than a vineyard with some fun activities to bring out your competitive side.

-Soak up the sun and landscape of Waiheke Island and take up your bow and do your best to hit the bullseye on the target for 30 minutes for $40 NZD.
+Soak up the sun and landscape of Waiheke Island and take up your bow and do your best to hit the bullseye!
+You can reserve 30 minutes of archery for only $40 NZD.
 To see if you are a master at clay bird shooting at virtual pigeons, using a real gun, book your 30-minute session for $40 NZD, or do both clay bird shooting and archery.

 Discover a new talent, or just have a good time trying something new while on Waiheke Island!